-CBD: A Powerful Mood Booster and Pain Reliever
+CBD: A Powerful Mood Booster and EveryDay Aches and Pains Reliever

 CBD has come on the health scene in a big way recently because of its many positive effects.
 Now that it seems to be taking center stage, many of you are asking great questions with a desire to be well-educated.
 So let’s dive in.

 What is CBD?
-It’s short for cannabidiol, an oil extracted from Cannabis sativa, a species of plant with many varieties and characteristics that have been shown to have a positive effect on mood, sleep, pain relief, and more.
+It’s short for cannabidiol, an oil extracted from Cannabis sativa, a species of plant with many varieties and characteristics that have been shown to have a positive effect on mood, sleep, aches and pains, and more.

 As a wellness explorer committed to being on the leading edge of scientific discovery, I’ve followed CBD research for years.
 And now I take CBD every night.